RobertTalbert/discretecs/MTH225-Winter2025/assignments/Learning Target Exam 4 solution guide.md

 2.
    - a) $\lbrace 1, 4, 7, 10, 13, 16, 19, 22, \dots \rbrace$ (This is the set of all natural numbers that are congruent to $1$ modulo $3$.)
    - b) INCORRECT SYNTAX.
 The expression following the vertical bar is not a predicate, it's a formula, so it cannot be used as a condition for filtering.
    - c) $\lbrace 1, 2, 0 \rbrace$ This is mapping the "mod 3" function onto the given set.
-Notice, we do not repeat anything in a set, so $\lbrace 1, 2, 0, 1, 2, 0, 1, 2, 0, 1, 2, 0 \rbrace$ is incorrect.
+Notice, we do not repeat anything in a set, so $\lbrace 1, 2, 0, 1, 2, 0, 1, 2, 0, 1 \rbrace$ is incorrect.

+### Notes

+- Having 1(d) as "True" was a common mistake.
+Please be aware of the definitions of the special named sets (integers, natural numbers, real numbers).
+- Several submissions included negative numbers in the response for 2(a).
+Those are not natural numbers, so they are not in the set that is being filtered.
+- Several submissions gave $\lbrace 1, 2, 0, 1, 2, 0, 1, 2, 0, 1 \rbrace$ as the response to 2(c), not realizing that sets do not repeat elements.
+- Several submissions continue to not distinguish between correct and incorrect syntax on set-builder notation.
+If this is you, a primary goal for you should be to come to terms with that distinction as soon as possible.

 ## Learning Target 11